-HSC 112 Medical Terminology (2-2)
+HSC 112 Medical Terminology (2-0) 2 hrs.

-Emphasizes the basic structure of medical words, including prefixes, suffixes, word roots, combining forms and plurals.
-Offers pronunciation, spelling, and definition of medical terms.
-Emphasis on rendering a professional vocabulary required for work in the health care field, including computer-assisted instruction.
+Emphasizes the origin and the basic structure of medical words, including prefixes, suffixes, word roots, combining forms and plurals.
+Offers pronunciation, spelling, and definition of medical terms based on the body systems approach.
+Emphasis on rendering a professional vocabulary required for work in the health care field instruction.